Ops226/kx-packet-inspector/README.md

 ## Features

 *   **Real-time Bidirectional Packet Logging:** Captures and displays **sent (CMSG)** and **received (SMSG)** packet information (timestamp, direction, header ID, size, raw hex data).
-*   **RC4 Decryption Attempt:** Attempts to decrypt incoming packets if the connection state indicates RC4 encryption and the state can be captured.
+*   **Individual Message Capture (SMSG):** Hooks the game's internal message dispatcher to capture **individual, framed, plaintext** Server-to-Client messages *after* decryption and decompression have been handled by the game itself.
-*   **Packet Identification:** Attempts to identify known CMSG and SMSG packet headers based on their first byte (after potential decryption for received packets).
-Handles unknown headers gracefully.
+*   **Packet Identification:** Attempts to identify known CMSG and SMSG packet headers based on their 2-byte opcode.
+Handles unknown headers gracefully, displaying the raw ID.
 *   **ImGui Interface:** Provides a clean in-game overlay to view packets, filter them, and control capture.
 *   **Flexible Filtering:**
     *   Filter by direction (Show All / Sent Only / Received Only).
     *   Filter by header/type (Show All / Include Checked / Exclude Checked).
-    *   Checkboxes provided for known CMSG, known SMSG, and special types (Encrypted, Unknown, Empty).
+    *   Checkboxes provided for known CMSG, known SMSG, and special internal types (Unknown Header, Empty, etc.).
-*   **Clipboard Support:** Copy individual log lines to the clipboard.
+*   **Clipboard Support:** Copy individual log lines or the **entire current log content** to the clipboard.
 *   **Controls:** Pause/resume capture, clear the log.
 *   **Hotkeys:**
     *   `INSERT`: Show/Hide the Inspector window.